kelc4/Booklist/README.md

 Feel free to ignore the code that is commented out.
 It is for future purposes.

-*** Persistence package is modeled after the CPSC 210 sample application
+*** Persistence packages (in both main and test) are modeled after the CPSC 210 sample application